sara-sabr/ITStrategy/_pages/en/strategies-actions.md

 ### Goals for all of IITB

-- Culture of continuous learning, agile and open
+- Continuous learning, automation and improvements
-- Reduce lead time for changes
+- Agile (break down work, sprints, retrospectives)
+- Work in the open (data, information and code)
+- Expose internal and external (all) services as APIs
+- Teams interact through automated digital services

+#### Goals for IT development and operation teams

 - On demand deployment
 - Recover from incidents/errors in less than 1 day
 - Less than 15% of changes cause incidents/errors

-- Teams interact through automated digital services
+#### Goals for IT service teams

+- Self service

 ### IITB Must (Starting now!
 For all projects and teams!)

-Format:

-> - Strategic Action (**bold** = proposed priority)
->   - *Tangible Action*

 #### Align with GC IT Direction